rajaraodv/foobarnode/README.md

 }
 ```
 #### Notes / Tips for create user:
-1. Content-type application/json is required
+1. Content-type `application/json` is required
 2. You can send `username` and `access_token` in POST body, or, in `X-foobar-username` and `X-foobar-access-token` headers.
 In general setting in header is preferred for most cases.
-3. `account_type` parameter is required and can be either `twitter` or `facebook`.
-4. `username` REQUIRED.
+3. `username` REQUIRED.
 After login via FB/TW, get `twtrUser.name` or `fbUser.username` and pass that.
-5. `account_id` REQUIRED.
+4. `account_id` REQUIRED.
 After login via FB/TW, get `twitterUser.id` or `facebookUser.id` & pass that.

+5. `access_token` OPTIONAL is the access_token from twitter/facebook.
+At this point server doesn't use this (as we don't post anything to FB/Twitter on behalf of user).
+6. `account_type` parameter is required and can be either `twitter` or `facebook`.
+7. **NOTE**: After the user is created on our server (via Twitter/FB), our server will generate a **custom** `access_token` and send it as part of create-user response.
+Please use this foobar's `access_token` to make further authenticated requests.

 ### Get user:
 #### Request: